 "I think I do.
 And I congratulate you.
 You're not waking up, my dear, but growing up."

-"Running away from me again?" she asked, with a flash of humour.
+"Running away from me again?" she asked, with a flash of humor.
 His answering grin made her feel flushed all over.

 "That might be one way of looking at it, yes; but that was before we'd had this most informative discussion.
 I was considering taking Bonnie with me, but I believe I've hit upon a better idea."
 Lifting her left hand to his lips, he placed an ardent kiss into her palm, eyes never leaving her face.
 "I seem to recall asking you this once before, during the war.
 You turned me down flat then, but I'm willing to give you a second chance."
 The grin was back, as was the old teasing light in his eyes.
 Shoving his chair backward, he slid from it to his knees in one graceful flow, gazing up at her with such love and mischief and hope that Scarlett felt those unshed tears at last well up and over, unheeded.